 The reason for this is to make sure you don't end up with phase issues.
 Phase is when two waveforms of the same source recombine and interfere with each other.
 Constructive interference is when certain frequencies are boosted in volume, while deconstructive interference is when they cancel each other out.
 It has to do with peaks and peaks lining up, or a peak and trough canceling, respectively.
 The 3-to-1 rule keeps this from happening, mathematically, by reducing the volume of bleed between the two mics.
 The same goes for miking different sources.
-If you're interested in a deeper dive on the topic, check this out.

 Or, alternatively, you can use an X-Y mic pattern where the mics are oriented vertically in the same space so the distance is identical.

 We already talked about this so I'll keep it short.
 Close miking is when you place the microphone 12 inches or less from the sound source.
 The purpose is to minimize bleed from other instruments and to block out reflections from in the room.
 You aren't actually blocking anything, but what happens is that the main source is much louder than the unwanted noise in the recorded signal.
 So when you mix and balance levels, the noise will be too quiet to be noticeable.
 But get too close with the wrong mic and you'll get a huge bass boost (again, called the proximity effect).